How to Start an Event Planning Business

 It’s often possible to start an event planning service out of your home.
 If the business expands and you decide to hire employees, renting an office space may become a recurring operational expense.
 Rental rates will vary depending on the size and location of the space.

 Related: Choosing a business location

 Step 5: Register for Business Licenses and Permits

-There are no specific licenses for an event planning business; however, there are general business registrations at the local, state, and federal levels that an event planning business might need, such as a sales tax permit and Employer Identification Number.
+There are no specific licenses for an event planning company; however, there are general business registrations at the local, state, and federal levels that an event planning business might need, such as a local business license, sales tax permit, and Employer Identification Number.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start an event planning business is another.
 Funding to start an event planning business can be difficult.
 In order to get a small business loan, the borrower(s) will need to have good credit and personally invest 15-25% towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place

 While some customers will become returning customers, event planning businesses need to continuously market to bring in new customers.
-A portfolio of photos of past events and testimonials will be a powerful way to build credibility to potential clients.
+A portfolio of photos of past events and testimonials will be a powerful way to build credibility with potential clients.

 It may also be worth networking with catering businesses, photographers, and other event venues as each business can refer clients to the other.
 While other event venues will be competitors, if they are booked for a particular date, they can refer potential customers your way.